 The first written mentions of Dunajská (i.e. Danube) Street, formerly known as Tonawnewsidel, date back to the 14th century.
 Originally, it was an undeveloped cart road leading out of town.
 Grapevines were probably grown here.
 In the following periods, the German name Donaugasse, or the Hungarian Duna Utca, appeared.
 Numerous archaeological findings prove, however, that there was also an ancient settlement on this site.

-After the city walls were completed, settlements and suburbs were established outside of them, and gradually become part of Bratislava.
-In the 15th century, Sigismund of Luxembourg, fearing the Hussite rebellion, ordered that the Bratislava suburbs be surrounded with high bulwarks and earthwork, thus creating an outer line of defence for the town.
-Five entrance gates were built, and the Danube Gate was one of them.
+After the city walls were built, settlements and suburbs started to appear in front of them, gradually growing and becoming part of Bratislava.
+In the 15th century, emperor Sigismund of Luxembourg, fearing the Hussite rebellion, ordered the Bratislava suburbs to be surrounded with tall earthworks and bulwarks, which created the outer layer of town fortification.
+Five entrance gates were built whose final forms were completed in the first half of the 16th century when the fortification was reinforced due to fears of Ottoman invasions.
+One of them was the Dunajská Brána/Danube Gate.
 This naturally predetermined Dunajská/Danube Street’s role as a busy artery that everyone arriving or leaving town had to cross.

 The Danube Gate was located on the site of today’s Hungarian-language Secondary Grammar School opposite our hotel and where our hotel currently sits, city walls used to stand.
 The names Danube Gate and Danube/Dunajská Street were derived from the nearby Danube arm which flowed directly behind the walls.
 The hotel logo is based on the motif of a gate with the Danube wave, and this symbol is used all over the hotel’s original interior.